This guide will walk you through tips for the following:

 2. Reduce your collection size

 A query analyzing 400M events will take about twice as long as a query analyzing 200M events.
 For this reason, we recommend that you don’t store all event types in a single mega-collection.
 Keen was designed to have multiple collections for each type of action (Signups, Opens, Messages, etc.).
 See our Data Modeling Guide for more details and tips.
+For guidance to checking the number of events and properties analyzed by your queries, please see our Query Parameters reference.

 3. Include a timeframe for each funnel step